dansmyers/SystemsSoftwarePrinciples/Labs/5-REST-Part-2.md

 The REST concept was developed by Roy Fielding in 2000 as part of his docotoral dissertation.
 He outlined six properties that a REST application should have:

 1. Client-Server architecture.
 We've got this already.
 One of the major benefits of the client-server concept is that it decouples the dvelopment of the front end from the development of the back end.
-Both compoenents can evolve in their own ways, but remain interoperable because they communicate through a well-defined interface.
+Both components can evolve in their own ways, but remain interoperable because they communicate through a well-defined interface.

 2. Stateless.
 The server does not store any state or history related to its interactions with individual clients.
 If the client requests a service, it must supply all of the information that the sever needs within the request.
 The server can still store general data (for example, in a back-end database), but it can't maintain a memory of the requests it's received or the responses it's sent to any individual client.
 Statelessness improves reliability.
 If the sever had to maintain state on every client, recovering from failures would be extremely difficult: you'd have to reconstruct the entire chain of operations that led to each client's state at the time of the failure.